arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

     </div>

     <div class="warning">
     Note that this change is permanent!
-If you want to keep the original dictionary as-is, you should make a copy of the dictionary by assigning it to a new variable, and then using `.pop()` on the copy.
+If you want to keep the original dictionary as-is, you should make a copy of the dictionary (using the `.copy()` method and assigning the copy to a new variable), and then using `.pop()` on the copy.
 In this example though, all you need to do to restore the dictionary to its original form is re-run the first code cell or refresh the page.
     </div>

 * There isn't a method to add items to a dictionary, but it can be done!
 You can give the dictionary a new key and assign a value to it (notice that we're using bracket notation again).
 This is another example of a permanent change to our dictionary.